mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 > The Great Function appears without abiding by fixed principles – the intent is that you will realize there is something transcendental; it covers the sky and covers the earth, yet it cannot be grasped.

 The second section is completely opposite to the first section.
-In the second section, Setchō says, “the Great Function” of human existence – so, [the] Universe – “appears without abiding by fixed principles.”
+In the second section, Setchō says, “the Great Function” of human existence – so, [the] universe – “appears without abiding by fixed principles.”
 The basic nature of existence is constantly working, and it is never strained, it is never limited by fixed principles or rules.
 Constantly it is working freely.
 That is [the] character of the Great Function, [the] character of the function of human existence.
 [Or] trees, birds, floors – whatever.

 “The intent is that you will realize there is something transcendental.”
 “Something transcendental” literally, originally means ‘development’.

 Development is not to develop human life in terms of human speculation; real development is to transcend human speculation.
 In other words, to say ‘something transcendent’ means to show yourself [for] what you are, or as you are; then, according to Zen terms, to be master of yourself in whatever situation you may be.
 This is really something transcendental.

-Wherever you may be – zazen, gassho, walking, [or] eating – you must be master of yourself.
+Whatever you may be [doing] – zazen, gassho, walking, [or] eating – you must be master of yourself.
 In other words, you yourself are constantly functioning, working freely, after you are what you are.
 This is something transcendental.
 That is development of your life.

 This development of your life is completely beyond human speculation; because when you do gassho, just do gassho.
 Be one with gassho, be one with zazen.
 At that time, your life is really working with zazen, without leaving any trace, anything between zazen and you.
-That is, according to [Dogen's](glossary#dogen) term, [shikan](glossary#shikan).
+That is, according to [Dogen's](glossary#dogen) term, [*shikan*](glossary#shikan).

 Regardless of whether you are conscious of the truth or not, Buddhas and patriarchs constantly teach us there is a great function of existence, truth.
 So constantly we have to say [it], because the intent is that you will realize, sooner or later, that there is something transcendental.
 That means, there is a way to live, to show, to demonstrate, to manifest yourself as you are, what you are, freely.
 This is development of human life, deepening your life.